BMW turbochargers for sale in South Africa

 Confirm the exact turbo by VIN

 The biggest trap is buying the wrong part number.
 BMW fits more than one turbo per engine, and the model badge alone is not enough — a 320d could be an N47 or a newer B47, and a 330d or 530d may run a single turbo or a staged twin setup.
 Confirm yours by VIN or engine number before you buy.
-If you are weighing up the whole engine rather than just the turbo, it is worth comparing a used BMW engine at the same time so you can plan the full job.
+If you are weighing up the whole engine rather than just the turbo, it is worth comparing a used BMW engine or gearbox at the same time so you can plan the full job — see the related-parts links below.

 When the turbo isn't the real problem